Kamen Rider J

-(Masked Rider J) is a 1994 Japanese tokusatsu superhero movie produced by Toei Company and loosely based on their Kamen Rider Series.
-It was the final story in which Shotaro Ishinomori was involved, who died 4 years later.
-It was also the final installment of the Showa era in which Ishinomori was involved in the series.
+Kamen Rider J (仮面ライダーJ, Kamen Raidā Jei) is a 1994 Japanese tokusatsu superhero film directed by Keita Amemiya.
+A co-production between Toei Company, Toei Video and Bandai, it was the final story in which Shotaro Ishinomori, who died 4 years later, was involved.
+The film was released on April 16, 1994.

-As part of the media franchise's 40th anniversary, J was shown on Toei's pay-per-view channel in September 2011.
-The film's protagonist, Kamen Rider J, appears in the film versions of the Kamen Rider Decade television series (most notably in the climax of All Riders vs. Dai-Shocker, where he enables the heroes to defeat the film's antagonist).
-He is also a playable character in the 2011 Nintendo DS video game, All Kamen Rider: Rider Generation.

 Plot

 After conducting a praying ceremony, the three oldest children of the alien Fog Mother hunt for an ideal human to feed to their newly hatched siblings.
 They find Kana, the young friend of environmentalist reporter Kouji Segawa, when he is investigating pollution at the lake.
 Protecting Kana from the villains as they escape, Kouji is thrown over a cliff by the reptilian Agito and dies; Kana is taken by the insectoid, Zu.

 The Earth Spirits resurrect Kouji as Kamen Rider J to fight the Fog Mother with the Earth Spirits' emissary, Berry, as his guide.
 With Fog Mother sensing Kouji's presence, Agito tries to finish the job and is killed by J. Kouji enters the Fog Mother's domain, facing Zu in her proper form.
 J kills Zu as they crash into the fortress which is Fog Mother.
 After Zu dies, Kouji learns about Fog's intention to let her new brood devour humanity as Garai completes the ritual, sends Kana to the hatching chamber, and manhandles Kouji.

 Berry intervenes to free Kana from Fog's spell before he is struck down by Garai; Kana is sent down to her death, and Fog Mother begins attacking a nearby city to prepare for her children's awakening.
 J fights Garai in a heated battle in his true form (Cobra Man).
 After he kills Garai, J is digested by Fog Mother as he tries to save Kana.
 Absorbing the life energy around him, J kills Fog Mother's newborn offspring, escapes from her bowels, and assumes the Jumbo Formation.
 After ripping Kana out of Fog Mother, J kills the monster.
 Escaping Fog Mother's destruction, Kouji brings Kana to a peaceful place as Berry watches from a distance.